Abelhubprog/Promtok/DOCKER.md

 ### Reverse Proxy Timeout Issues

-If you're running MAESTRO behind a reverse proxy (like nginx, Apache, or a cloud load balancer) and experiencing 504 Gateway Timeout errors during long operations (searches, document processing, etc.), you need to increase the timeout settings in your reverse proxy configuration.
+If you're running PROMTOK behind a reverse proxy (like nginx, Apache, or a cloud load balancer) and experiencing 504 Gateway Timeout errors during long operations (searches, document processing, etc.), you need to increase the timeout settings in your reverse proxy configuration.

 #### For nginx: